teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 Besides simple tokenizer objects, the tokenizer of a `CharParser` can be changed by providing a _tokenizer factory_ or a _chained tokenizer builder_.

-A tokenizer factory is a delegate that accepts a `TokenizerFactoryContext` and returns a tokenizer.
-We use `TokenizerFactoryContext` instead of just `Grammar` to allow in the future looking up the special names without depending on the entire grammar API.
+A tokenizer factory is a delegate that accepts a `IGrammarProvider` and returns a tokenizer.
+We use `IGrammarProvider` instead of just `Grammar` to allow in the future looking up the special names without depending on the entire grammar API.

 A chained tokenizer builder builds a chain of tokenizers from the start to the end and can be either passed to a `CharParser` or used standalone.
 Each component of a chained tokenizer builder can be a tokenizer, a tokenizer factory or another chained tokenizer builder.
 The `Default` property of `ChainedTokenizerBuilder` is a builder that starts with the existing tokenizer of a `CharParser` as its only component.
 The `AppendDefault` method appends that default tokenizer to the chain.